 Lesson Learned: Others' opinions of you do not define you.

-Arriving only a few years before we experienced the height of reputations affected by Instagram and Facebook, Easy A chronicled a teenager's downfall when she decided to go along with her classmates' belief that she'd willingly sleep with any guy who asked.
+Easy A chronicled a teenager's (Emma Stone) downfall when she decided to go along with her classmates' belief that she'd hook up with any guy who asked.
 In reality, she was lying about such dalliances to help the guys' reputations, but her own was hurt in the process.
-The movie teaches that, in the end, how you live your life is nobody's business but your own, so you shouldn't let strangers' perceptions of you ruin your own self-worth.
+The movie teaches that, in the end, how you live your life is nobody's business but your own, so you shouldn't let strangers' opinions (or slut-shaming) affect your own self-worth.

 6. 'Patti Cake$' (2017)

-Lesson Learned: We are more than what we look like.
+Lesson Learned: We are more than society's unfair beauty standards.

-Patti Cake$ follows an overweight young woman pursuing her dream of becoming a rapper and facing her fair share of both criticism and encouragement.
+Patti Cake$ follows a young woman (Danielle Macdonald) pursuing her dream of becoming a rapper and facing her fair share of both criticism and encouragement.
 Like Amy Schumer's character in I Feel Pretty, Patti is not this industry's typical vision of a star, but she strives to achieve her dreams regardless.
-Patti Cake$ also addresses finding love and confidence in where you came from, which is something we all deal with at some point in our lives.

 7. 'He's Just Not That Into You' (2009)